JhonaCodes/reactive_notifier/README.md

 # ReactiveNotifier

 A flexible, elegant, and secure tool for state management in Flutter.
-Designed with fine-grained state control in mind, it easily integrates with architectural patterns like MVVM, guarantees full independence from BuildContext, and is suitable for projects of any scale.
+Designed with fine-grained state control in mind, it easily integrates with architectural patterns like MVVM, offers automatic BuildContext access for migrations, and is suitable for projects of any scale.

 ![reactive_notifier](https://github.com/user-attachments/assets/ca97c7e6-a254-4b19-b58d-fd07206ff6ee)